ChengZhuSci/Multilingual-Research/README.md

 # Multilingual-Research-
-This repository is used to deposit multilingual research outputs, translated from journal articles published by Jiangxi Province ChengZhu Environmental Engineering Company Ltd.
+This repository is used to deposit multilingual research outputs, translated from the journal articles published by Jiangxi Province ChengZhu Environmental Engineering Company Ltd.
 ![ChengZhu Science_画板 1](https://github.com/user-attachments/assets/a7a07b80-1196-4dd8-ac87-4f8105897a0c)